Home » Recipes » Course » Meat » Sticky Asian Style Gochujang Chicken Meatballs

 INGREDIENT NOTES: Gochujang is a spicy, sweet, intensely savoury Korean fermented chilli paste.
 You’ll find it in the international aisle of larger supermarkets, or at an Asian supermarket.
 You’ll also find it on Amazon.
 If you’re worried the glaze might be too spicy for you, reduce the amount of gochujang (use 1 or 1/2 tablespoon).
 If you taste it and it’s still too spicy, you can add a little more honey to balance the spiciness out.

-SUBSTITUTIONS: Swap the broccolini for regular broccoli, or you could use cauliflower, green beans or asparagus.
+SUBSTITUTIONS: Swap the broccoli for broccolini, or you could use cauliflower, green beans or asparagus.
 If you can’t find gochujang paste, use another hot sauce, like sriracha.
 You could also add more veggies – edamame beans, bok choy, spinach, bean sprouts and shaved carrots would be great options.

 HOW TO FREEZE: You can freeze the meatballs either raw or cooked.
 Either way, place them on a lined oven tray in the freezer until they’re solid, then transfer them to a zip lock bag.
 You can cook them straight from frozen (add an extra 5 minutes if cooking frozen raw meatballs).